Jabberwoky/Making_Embedded_Systems/HW3_(blinky)/HW3_Q&A.md

 -GPIO port input data register (GPIOx_IDR) (x = A..H) Address offset: 0x10

 ### Can you read the register directly and see the button change in a debugger or by printing out thes value of the memory at the register’s address?

+I was able to see the button change in the debugger which helped to sort out the debouncing.
+Ran out of time to implmenet the interrupt this week.